Top Pages

 Unlike a normal noun, a gerund maintains some verb-like properties.
-Like a verb, a gerund can take a direct object and be modified with an adverb.- drinking a flagon (The gerund drinking has a direct object, a flagon.)
+For example, like a verb, a gerund can take a direct object and be modified with an adverb.- drinking a flagon (The gerund drinking has a direct object, a flagon.)

 - driving erratically (The gerund driving is modified with an adverb, erratically.)